Defence Centre of Training Support

 The Defence Centre of Training Support (DCTS) is a training centre of the United Kingdom MOD, located at the Defence Academy of the United Kingdom in Shrivenham, Oxfordshire, UK.
+DCTS forms part of the Defence Academy of the United Kingdom.
+Its mission is to prepare and develop personnel employed to analyze, deliver, design, manage and assure defence training.

+History

 DCTS was established on 1 October 2003.
 It absorbed the Royal Navy School of Education and Training Technology, the Army School of Training Support and those elements of RAF Halton that had previously been the RAF's Training and Development Support Unit.

-DCTS forms part of the Defence Academy of the United Kingdom.
-Its mission is to prepare and develop personnel employed to analyze, deliver, design, manage and assure defence training.

-DCTS assures the franchised delivery of Defence Trainer Capability development, provides administration for national examinations and acts as an approved Awarding Centre for national vocational awards in education, training and coaching.
-It also provides specialist training and consultancy on the Defence Systems Approach to Training (DSAT).
+On 2 April 2012, the organisation was transferred to Joint Forces Command alongside other operations.